mollycarroll/mollycarroll.github.io/content/projects/air-1.md

     'chatbot',
     'generative AI'
   ]
+summary: 'One day long ago I decided to build a chatbot that does my job interviews for me.
+This led to a magnitude of learning what I needed to do this that this post is only a fraction of the story.'
 ---

 > FYI (April 2025): I wrote this post at the project's "soft launch" in January.
 Since then it has gone through transitions--mostly in architecture and additional functionality.
 I have a lot to say about this project, and future posts will discuss this additional development work.